ziramehr/parstin/README.md

 # Provisional Road Map
 ## PHASE 1
+### Objectives
-ObjectivesThe most time-and-effort-consuming step in a machine learning project is almost always the data collection stage, and should be started as early as possible.
+The most time-and-effort-consuming step in a machine learning project is almost always the data collection stage, and should be started as early as possible.
 The hardest-to-obtain data here is how a human would interpolate all the unwritten information in PPWS (a, e, o, etc) in order to interpret a phrase and pronounce it.
 Therefore, this should be our primary focus.
 In this phase we aim to develop the means for transliterating all the heteronyms, for any word written in PPWS, into Pârstin.
 Also, we want to display all the possible Pârstin interpretations of a phrase to a user as options to choose between them, and to collect their input from this interaction.
 More specifically, these are the requirements to be satisfied:
 1. Explaining the rationals as well as establishing the orthographic rules for Pârstin.
 2. Adapting or developing a Comprehensive Index of Pârsi words (in PPWS) and their pronunciation (either phonetics or Pârstin transcription).
 3. Implementing the mapping for converting between phonetics and Pârstin.